h0uter/multimr/README.md

 ## TODO's

-- [ ] place default user in config.toml, so it can be used to assign the MR.
+- [ ] make a list of UI/UX improvements: 20mins

+## Features

+- [x] run simplest verion at level of `gudlab`
-- [ ] Actually interface with the glab cli as backend.
-Setup in such a way that we could also easilly switch to the gitlab native crate.
+  - [x] Actually interface with the glab cli as backend.
+    - [ ] Setup in such a way that we could also easilly switch to the gitlab native crate.
+  - [x] add logic to automatically create branches in the src_repo's
+- [ ] place default user in `config.toml`, so it can be used to assign the MR.
+- [ ] add dry run command to test the workflow without actually creating branches or merge requests.
+- [ ] vizualize the branches of the src_repo's
 - [ ] Introduce option to create MR's as draft
-- [ ] vizualize the branches of the src_repo's
-- [ ] add logic to automatically create branches in the src_repo's
 - [ ] add related merge requests in description of the merge request
+- [ ] add some logic to handle a pre-commit hook that changes some files.

+## Fixes

+- [ ] currently `glab` output messes up the tui.
+  - [ ] find out what causes the output
+  - [ ] show the output in the tui window instead of the terminal or just close the tui and then run the commands afterwards.

 ## Workflows